-Singapore Permanent Residence Benefits & Drawbacks
+Singapore Permanent Residence (PR) Benefits

-PR status for spouse and unmarried childrenAs a Singapore PR, your spouse and unmarried children under 21 are also eligible for similar status while your foreign parents are able to receive long-stay visas.
+- Include your spouse and unmarried children under 21 in the PR application.
 If your children are school-aged, they are high on the priority list, behind citizens, to enter public schools of your own choosing.

 Need help to apply for Singapore PR?